Home Crosses Pagan symbols & customs Site search

 In 1548 the Market Cross saw the ceremonial burning of idolatrous icons, tapestries, paintings and books which had been removed from the nearby St. Wulfram's Church.
 This is a huge Norman church, which in 1300 was the tallest building in England.
 The Market Cross was replaced in 1779 and again in 1884.

-Like many Market Crosses, it was the place from which important local and national announcements were proclaimed.
-Even today, the Mayor announces the opening of the annual Mid-Lent fair, first granted by Richard III in 1483, every year from this spot.
+As with many Market Crosses, it was the place from which important local and national announcements were proclaimed.
+Even today, the mayor announces the opening of the annual Mid-Lent fair, first granted by Richard III in 1483, every year from this spot.

-In 1945/6 the Grantham Mayor was the Methodist preacher Alderman Alfred Roberts and whose daughter, Margaret, married Dennis Thatcher and became Britain's first female Prime Minister.
-She told her close friend, US president Ronald Reagan, that Soviet leader Mikhail Gorbachev was "a man we can do business with", heralding one of the most significant social and political changes of the 20th century.
+In 1945/6 the Grantham mayor was the Methodist preacher Alderman Alfred Roberts and whose daughter, Margaret, married Dennis Thatcher and became Britain's first female Prime Minister.
+Not universally loved, but there's no doubt she played a major role in significant social and political changes of the 20th century.

 When Newton saw an apple fall, he found ...